Ata-Pab/edu-cppw-Parallel_Concurrent_Programming/Notes/2_1_Threads_v_Processes.md

 ## Scheduling Algorithms
 - Different operating systems use different scheduling algorithms based on their specific purposes and system requirements
 - Some scheduling algorithms aim to maximize throughput, while others focus on minimizing latency for improved responsiveness
-- Preemptive scheduling: Can interrupt low-priority processes for high-priority ones
+- **Preemptive scheduling**: Can interrupt low-priority processes for high-priority ones
-- Non-preemptive scheduling: Allows processes to run for their full allotted time once started
+- **Non-preemptive scheduling**: Allows processes to run for their full allotted time once started

 ### Key Takeaways
 - Scheduling details are typically handled by the OS "under the hood"